Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

 In an attempt to improve efficiency, whenever we use $|\delta_i|$ to update the priority $p_i$ of a transition $(s_t,a_t,r_t,s_{t+1})$, we also use its half $\frac{|\delta_i|}{2}$ to compute $(\frac{|\delta_i|}{2}+\epsilon_{p})^{\alpha}$, and use it as a lower bound to update the priority of the preceding transition $(s_{t-1},a_{t-1},r_{t-1},s_{t})$.
-This strategy accelerates learning by facilitating the propagation of information, and it is especially justified for $\beta=1$, as the prioritization does not change the expected gradient.
-We have yet to fully investigate the effects of this strategy, but for most of the easy tasks in \textit{Atari 2600} the effects are marginal.
-We use this strategy in all of our experiments except in Sec.~5.2, in order to make sure that the divergence shown in Sec.~5.2 is not due to this additional strategy.
+This accelerates learning by facilitating the propagation of information.
+We adopt this strategy in all of our experiments except in Sec.~5.2 and in Fig.~\ref{prioritization epsilon}, in order to make sure that the results are not due to this additional strategy.